This book was Dragan's answer to the war madness sweeping through

 weapons aimed at increasing tensions and preparing population

-for whatever Milosevic's regime needed to continue its
+for whatever Milo?evi?'s regime needed to continue its

 hate and fear.

-distrust in all forms of communication, and I realized
+distrust of all forms of communication, and I realized

 that this was precisely the aim the regime had in mind:

-once we stop believing in communication, we become perfect
+once we stopped believing in communication, we would become isolated and hence the perfect

-To raise his voice against this, he decided
+To raise my voice against this, I decided

 to make a strictly controlled book.
-He collected a handful
+I collected a handful

-of poems he wrote in the years just before the war, printed
+of poems I had written in the years just before the war, printed

-them in one piece, hand-bound the (small) volume, painted
+them in one copy, hand-bound the (small) volume, painted

-the cover, and titled it all “A shadow and a dream”.
+the cover, and titled it all “Shadow & Dream”.

-simple rules: everyone who wanted to read it had
+simple rules I set for this project: everyone who wanted to read it had

 to print their name and telephone number in the space reserved

-for it at the back of the book, and each next reader had
+at the end of the book, and each next reader had

-to call at least one of the previous readers.
-He wanted
+to call at least one of the previous readers to discuss the book.
+I wanted

 to encourage personal communication, at the same time putting